abdo-abaco/Advanced_lane_lines/README.md

-## Advanced Lane Finding
+**Advanced Lane Finding Project**
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

 Computer Vision Project:
 The series of steps are done on this project in order to acheive the goal of detecting and highlighting vehical traffic lanes:

-1) #Camera Calibration - Computer Vision neccesitates an accurate representation of the physical environment which requires a camera calibration to correct for lens distortion due to the lenses curvature and to account we are not assuming the 'pinhole model'.
+1) Camera Calibration - Computer Vision neccesitates an accurate representation of the physical environment which requires a camera calibration to correct for lens distortion due to the lenses curvature and to account we are not assuming the 'pinhole model'.
 Calibration parameters K1 K2 P1 P2 K3 will be stored and used for detection, the K factors used for tangential distortion which corrects for the tilt effect whereas the P factors are used to undistort radial distortion which accounts for the warped effect.
 * Given a set of chessboard images we compute the camera calibration matrix and distortion coefficients.

 2) Undistorting the image
 * Apply a distortion correction to raw images.

+3) Apply color binary transforms and threshold to extract lane lines
 * Use color transforms, gradients, etc., to create a thresholded binary image.

+4) Applying a perspective transform and effecting cropping outside areas to obtain a front view of the lanes.
 * Apply a perspective transform to rectify binary image ("birds-eye view").

+5) Obtain histogram of pixels in the x-direction to detect the two lines.
 * Detect lane pixels and fit to find the lane boundary.

+6)
 * Determine the curvature of the lane and vehicle position with respect to center.

+7)
 * Warp the detected lane boundaries back onto the original image.

+8)
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-The images for camera calibration are stored in the folder called `camera_cal`.
+The images for camera calibration are stored in the file called `calibration.p`.
 The images in `test_images` are for testing your pipeline on single frames.
 If you want to extract more test images from the videos, you can simply use an image writing method like `cv2.imwrite()`, i.e., you can read the video in frame by frame as usual, and for frames you want to save for later you can write to an image file.

-To help the reviewer examine your work, please save examples of the output from each stage of your pipeline in the folder called `ouput_images`, and include a description in your writeup for the project of what each image shows.
-The video called `project_video.mp4` is the video your pipeline should work well on.

-The `challenge_video.mp4` video is an extra (and optional) challenge for you if you want to test your pipeline under somewhat trickier conditions.
-The `harder_challenge.mp4` video is another optional challenge and is brutal!
+`ouput_images`
+`project_video.mp4`

 If you're feeling ambitious (again, totally optional though), don't stop there!
 We encourage you to go out and take video of your own, calibrate your camera and show us how you would implement this project from scratch!

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

 ---

-**Advanced Lane Finding Project**

-The goals / steps of this project are the following:

-* Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
-* Apply a distortion correction to raw images.
-* Use color transforms, gradients, etc., to create a thresholded binary image.
-* Apply a perspective transform to rectify binary image ("birds-eye view").
-* Detect lane pixels and fit to find the lane boundary.
-* Determine the curvature of the lane and vehicle position with respect to center.
-* Warp the detected lane boundaries back onto the original image.
-* Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

 [//]: # (Image References)